KooiInc/es-date-fiddler/README.md

 - `ISO`: short for `.toISOString()`, so returns the ISO string representation of the `$D` instance
 - `local`: `[instance].local`: `tolocalestring()` equivalent, but
   - `[instance].local` will use the instances' locale (either set or the default (your) locale).
-- `localizedDT`: retrieve the local date/time for the either the instances' associated time zone (the latter is not very usefull).
-May be [chained](https://www.tutorialspoint.com/method-chaining-in-javascript).
-This is especially useful for determining the time for a date in a remote timeZone.
 - `locale2Formats`: derive a formatting string from the locale (if applicable) for use as the second parameter in `[instance].format`.
 - `monthName`: `[instance.monthName]` The name of the month (january, february ...), using the instances' locale
 - `self`: returns the original `Date` as a plain ES `Date`.